JeffM2501/raylib_ecs_sample/README.md

 # raylib_ecs_sample
-A simple ecs system using generic transforms.
+A simple Entity Component System using generic transforms for raylib.